miohtama/opsec/source/user/index.rst

 **The service keeps audit logs of sensitive user actions?**

 All sensitive actions of the users should be logged to a user specific action list.
 In the case case of a crime, the user audit log may be handed to the officials.
 The user itself may or may not review his past actions based on this list.

 The list is also important to protect the service operator itself against fraud.
 For example. the user can arrange stealing of the user account.
 The thief transfers the assets of the user to the friendly party of theirs.
 Then the user can blackmail and threat to sue the service unless the user is (incorrecly) reimbursed.
 The user audit logs prove  the correct password and authentications codes were used to initiate the transfer and shift the resposibility to the users themselves.

-The log should include at least * The user logins and login attempts * Password change and reset operations * Enabling and disabling two-factor authentication * Email change operations * All financial operations * Timestamp with timezone * IP address * User agent
+The log should include at least:
+* The user logins and login attempts
+* Password change and reset operations
+* Enabling and disabling two-factor authentication
+* Email change operations
+* All financial operations
+* Timestamp with timezone
+* IP address
+* User agent

 Furthermore the user audit logs can be used to recover the system in the case of flaw leading to a mass account compromise.

-Applies for:

 Related incidences: